reneafranco/Study.com-ADBP-1/README.md

 CREATE INDEX idx_locationid ON photographs (locationid);

 Prompt 5 - Enter Data

+Now let's enter some data into the database.

+We will enter data for the following four individuals.

+Userid	name	username	address	city	state	zip
+1	Bonnie Buntcake	bbunt	6709 Wonder Street	Wonderbread	OH	46106 2	Sam Smarf	ssmarf	356 A Street	Beefy	PA	19943
+3	Wendy Grog	wgrog	900 Star Street	Mary	MD	21340
+4	Joe Jogger	jjogger	183713 N North Street	Norther	WV	51423 To enter data into a table you can use the INSERT statement.

+INSERT INTO table_name (column1, column2, …)

+INSERT INTO users VALUES ('Bonnie Buntcake', 'bbunt', '6709 Wonder Street', 'Wonderbread', 'OH', 46105);

+truncate users;

-INSERT INTO users (name, username, address, city, state, zip) VALUES ('Sam Smarf', 'ssmarf', '356 A Street', 'Beefy', 'PA', 19943), ('Wendy Grog', 'wgrog', '900 Star Street', 'Mary', 'MD', 21340), ('Joe Jogger', 'jjogger', '183713 N North Street', 'Norther', 'WV', 51423);
+INSERT INTO users (name, username, address, city, state, zip) VALUES ('Bonnie Buntcake', 'bbunt', '6709 Wonder Street', 'Wonderbread', 'OH', 46105), ('Sam Smarf', 'ssmarf', '356 A Street', 'Beefy', 'PA', 19943), ('Wendy Grog', 'wgrog', '900 Star Street', 'Mary', 'MD', 21340), ('Joe Jogger', 'jjogger', '183713 N North Street', 'Norther', 'WV', 51423);

+SELECT * FROM users;

+Prompt 6 - Count Rows
+If you want to determine the number of rows in a table you can enter the query

+SELECT count(*) from users;

+Execute this command and paste the results under Prompt 6.

+SELECT COUNT(*) FROM users;